Pros and Cons of a Small Wedding

 We know about the DIY projects you and your team are bound to take on during the planning process, and sometimes they can be hefty tasks with tight deadlines.
 Luckily, a smaller event means fewer items to create; you may even cut your DIY centerpieces down from seventeen to just seven.
 More intimate weddings mean less work, a more straightforward planning process, and the ability to keep track of things better.

-Ending off on a positive note, because, while some may say a smaller wedding is not for everyone, this more intimate styled wedding celebration surely has its benefits as it creates so many opportunities for you and your partner to enjoy yourselves.
+Ending off on a positive note, because, while some may say a smaller wedding is not for everyone, this more intimate styled wedding celebration surely has Pros and Cons as it creates so many opportunities for you and your partner to enjoy yourselves.
 Don’t be afraid to cut your list in half and plan the wedding of your dreams!
 Looking for the best advice on how to do so, check out our post on The Ultimate Guide to Small Weddings.